 Our Homeschool Journey

 My husband & I decided to homeschool way before we were even married & had kids.
-Neither of us were homeschooled nor did we ever know anyone who was.
+Neither of us was homeschooled nor did we ever know anyone who was.
 We felt that with the way the schools were & with the area that we lived in that we would rather teach our own children.
-We did meet 1 family (a mom & 2 daughters) who worked with us at the time who were homeschooled & planned on homeschooling their own young children.
-We were married soon after & along came J12 almost 2 years later.
+We did meet 1 family (a mom & 2 daughters) who worked with us at the time who was homeschooled & planned on homeschooling their own young children.
+We were married soon after & along came our 1st born almost 2 years later.

-Within the next 6 years we had our other 2 children.
-We were able to have internet off & on within that time which turned out to be a GOLDMINE for homeschooling resources!
-I was a researching fool & would sit for hours lost in the internet!
-The times I didn’t have internet are when my stepmom would download all sorts of stuff & load them on cd’s for me.
+Within the next 6 years, we had our other 2 children.
+We were able to have the internet off & on within that time which turned out to be a GOLDMINE for homeschooling resources!
+I was a researching fool & would sit for hours lost on the internet!
+The times I didn’t have the internet are when my stepmom would download all sorts of stuff & load them on CDs for me.
 Also, other family members were buying/collecting whatever they could to help us out.
 I can’t tell you how awesome my family is when it comes to homeschooling!

-Even with some stress here & there, & believe me there will be days of screaming & crying (from me!
-LOL), I would not change our decision to homeschool for anything.
+Even with some stress here & there, & believe me, there will be days of screaming & crying (from me!), I would not change our decision to homeschool for anything.
 It is one of the best decisions we have ever made!

-This year (2013-2014) we are going the unit study route when ever possible along w/ Easy Peasy for J12 (can’t seem to keep her challenged) & a separate math & reading program for M6 & L8.
+This year we are going the unit study route whenever possible along w/ Easy Peasy for the oldest (I can’t seem to keep her challenged) & a separate math & reading program for the other 2 children.
 Loving it!

 6/25/17 – This past school year we used A+ Interactive Math with the younger 2.
 The oldest used Khan Academy for hers.
 Other than that, we did a mix of Discovery K12 & whatever else they were interested in.

 7/5/22 – It has definitely been a while since I updated this page!
 Our oldest is about to start college at a University in another state.
 This is a huge change for us, obviously, but we couldn’t be any more proud of them!